 “Over the last few years, I have had resistance tests done on some difficult to control ryegrass across the county.
 Most samples came back showing RRR resistance ratings for contact-acting herbicides, and resistance to residual chemistry flufenacet and prosulfocarb too.
 This meant I had to look at something else to get good pre-em control of ryegrass.
 Darren Adkins of Bayer suggested using Proclus (aclonifen) in the mix with Liberator (flufenacet + diflufenican) which had given good results on ryegrass in other parts of the country.”

 “Autumn 2021 was my first year using Proclus.
-The results overall have been good and it has certainly helped control ryegrass, but seedbed quality has also been really important in order to get the benefit.
+The results were good and it certainly helped control ryegrass, but seedbed quality is really important in order to get the benefit.
 The ryegrass has to grow through a layer of aclonifen on the soil surface which means the ground needs to be even, without lots of clods and consolidated for maximum product efficacy.”

 “Another thing to watch is heavy rainfall just after application.
 In general, I would say you have to be more careful than just using Liberator.
 Proclus is pre-em only, so the sprayer needs to be chasing the roller after the drill so that it is applied at the right time.”